 |

-Arrived at Zagreb |
+| Arrived at Zagreb |

 |

-In the middle of Vlaška street |
+| In the middle of Vlaška street |

 |

-European Square |
+| European Square |

 |

-A 3D modelling of the Zagreb old town |
+| This is a 3D model of the old town of Zagreb. |

 |

-Manduševac, a natural water resource on Ban Josip Jelačić Square |
+| Manduševac, a natural water resource on Ban Josip Jelačić Square |

 |

-1 kn is approximately MYR 0.60 |
+| 1 kn is approximately MYR 0.60 |

 |

-The Cathedral of Zagreb |
+| The Cathedral of Zagreb |

 |

-Nuzli Mohamad Anas.... |
+| Nuzli Mohamad Anas... |

 |

-Our local guide, Ivana |
+| Our local guide, Ivana |

 |

-The Zagreb's funicular |
+| The Zagreb's funicular |

 |

-The view from Donji Gard |
+| The view from Donji Gard |

 |

-In front of the Lotrščak Tower |
+| In front of the Lotrščak Tower |

 |

-The Astro-Hungarian architecture |
+| The Austro-Hungarian architecture |

 |

-The Stone Gate is the most significant oath site in Zagreb |
+| The Stone Gate is the most significant oath site in Zagreb |

 |

-Patron came to light a candle and pray for health, happiness, good luck and love. |
+| Patron came to light a candle and pray for health, happiness, good luck, and love. |

 |

-The statue of Saint George |
+| The statue of Saint George |

 |

-Loved the atmosphere along the cobbled stone street |
+| Loved the atmosphere along the cobblestone street. |

 |

-Getting some reasonable price of fresh grape |
+| Getting some reasonable price of fresh grape |

 |

-The statue, hence the name of the square |
+| The statue, hence the name of the square |

 |

-Nu'man with štrukli |
+| Nu'man with štrukli |

-We had lunch in the Zagreb Central Mosque around noon, and were served with salad as an appetizer and grave rice as a main course.
+We had lunch in the Zagreb Central Mosque around noon and were served with salad as an appetizer and grape rice as a main course.
 The grape juice was delicious, and I believed it was freshly squeezed.
 We stayed at the Westin Hotel for the first night.
 My friend told me that it was a posh hotel, but I doubt so :P. Later that evening, we were taken back to the Central Mosque for dinner/supper.

 |

-boleh tahan sedap... |
+| boleh tahan sedap... |

 .jpg) |

-The Central Mosque |
+| The Central Mosque |

 |

-The appetizers, again |
+| The appetizers, again |

 |

-Air anggur memang terbaik |
+| Air anggur memang terbaik |

 Ehh.. ni video tuang air anggur :P